Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

 ### set remove and discard

-Both methods will remove an element from the set, but `remove()` will raise a `key error` if the value doesn't exist.
+Both methods will remove an element from the set, but `remove()` will raise a `key error` if the value doesn’t exist.

     s = {1, 2, 3}
     s.remove(3)